OAA Full Members

-Harold W. Lawson (Sweden) – Harold Lawson’s computing prowess began in 1958 at Temple University where he did the BS in 1959, followed by his PhD in 1983 from the Royal Technical University in Stockholm.
+Harold W. Lawson (Sweden) – Harold Lawson’s computing prowess began in 1958 at Temple University where he received the BS in 1959, followed by a PhD in 1983 from the Royal Technical University in Stockholm.
 Dr. Lawson has combined and advanced computing and systems engineering for more than a half-century, with early contributions to compilers and programming languages.
-Recognition was bestowed upon him by the IEEE Computer Society in 2000 through the Charles Babbage Computer Pioneer Award for his discovery of the pointer variable.
+Recognition was bestowed upon Bud Lawson by the IEEE Computer Society in 2000 through the Charles Babbage Computer Pioneer Award for his discovery of the pointer variable.
 Professor Lawson held academic appointments in the US, Europe, and the Far East and has served academia internationally at Brooklyn Polytechnic and the Universities of California at Irvine, Polytechnic de Barcelonia, Linkoping and the Royal Technological in Sweden, Malaya, and Keio.
 Lawson has been the architect for or supported computer-based high-voltage power dispatching, automatic train controls, limited-slip coupling, and distributed control systems for vehicles and was elected to be architect of the ISO/IEC 15288 standard.
-He has been an independent consultant in the engineering of computer-based systems and a is a consulting partner of Syntel AB since 1988.
-Dr. Bud Lawson is a Fellow of the ACM, of the IEEE, and of INCOSE.
+He servs since 1988 as an independent consultant in the engineering of computer-based systems and a is a consulting partner of Syntel AB.
+Dr. Lawson is a Fellow of ACM, of IEEE, of INCOSE, and is an INCOSE Pioneer.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Lawson to Membership in the International Honor Society for Systems Engineering.